 The magnificent volcano of Santa Ana is one of the top must see places in El Salvador.
 It is also in top five on my list of most amazing nature wonders, I have seen so far.
-Though the landscape of the whole country is geologically interesting with wonderful sandy warm pacific coast beaches and islands, the volcano will probably turn as the highlight of your trip.
-In this quick guide, I will tell you how to rich it yourself in nice and easy way, and why it is better not to take an organized tour.
+Though, the landscape of the whole country is geologically interesting, with wonderful sandy warm pacific coast beaches and islands, the volcano will probably turn as the highlight of your trip.
+In this quick guide I will tell you how to rich the area yourself in nice and easy way, and why it is better not to take an organized tour.

-The Volcano, also named Ilamatepec (from Spanish), at 2,381 meters above sea level holds the title of the highest in El Salvador.
+The Volcano, also named Ilamatepec (from Spanish), at 2,381 meters above the sea level holds the title of the highest in El Salvador.
 It’s located west of Coatepeque Caldera.
-It is an active one, so please, just in case, do check before if its open to the public view and possible to hike.
-Thought, it is very unlikely not to be able to trek it, the volcano got the history of violent eruptions.
+Because it is an active one please, just in case, do check before planned arrival if its open to the public view and possible to hike.
+Thought, it is very unlikely not to be able to trek it, the volcano got the history of a violent eruptions.
 The last one, in October 2005, killed at least two people, injuring several others.
-It’s been reported that during the eruption volcano spat rocks for over 1.5 km that were the the size of a car.
-Before 2005 its known that the last big one happened in 1904, so obviously not so often, but you never know.
+It’s been reported that during the activity volcano spat rocks for over 1.5 km, and some of them were the the size of a car.
+Before 2005, its known that the last big one happened in 1904, so obviously not so often, but yet still possible.

 So why do I say its better to do it by yourself?

 Well, for few good reasons.
 First one is the fact that you will be in the bus with just locals.
 This is something I am always looking forward to.
 Everyone has been so kind to me so far, and people are always so interest in me and vice versa.
 Second, you will have more time to look around.
 Especially when back from the top.
 You can also have a hot meal there made by two lovely ladies.
-Third, not so important to me, but of course you will do it twice cheaper.
+Third, not so important to me, but of course you will do it twice, if not three times, cheaper.
 The organized group, I mentioned before, asked me if I want to come back with them in their fancy Mercedes mini bus, as they had a spare place.
 I kindly said thank you, but I refused.
 Hehe…they were shocked a bit.
-I really do think it`s better to plan everything yourself, it gives you the satisfaction that you’re doing it the difficult way.
+I really do think it`s better to plan everything yourself, it gives you the satisfaction that you’re doing it the difficult way, however this trip is easy anyway.
+Example?
 I will always regret that I bought a tour for Machu Picchu, as I’ve had only 4 hours at the top, and that is not enough.
 You need the whole full day to discover Incas ancient world around that mountain.
-And for last, common its not so complicated at all, use your head to plan sometimes!
+And for last, (common!) its not so complicated at all, use your head to plan sometimes!